breylaude/blog/_posts/2023-09-16-on-motivation.md

 comments: true
 ---

+{: .box-warning}
-> Disclaimer: this is gonna be filled with armchair grilled cheese article and im also not sure what im trying to say. i also am probably guilty of most of this myself but whatever.
+Disclaimer: this is gonna be filled with armchair grilled cheese article and im also not sure what im trying to say. i also am probably guilty of most of this myself but whatever.

 what motivates people to act the way they do. in heavily cynical mindsets it seems like there are a few key motivators that present themselves almost anywhere you go.